deltachat/deltachat-pages/en/legacy-move.md

 this is nothing the average user should care about - similar to other messenger using https under the hood.

-Therefore, by default, user get a dedicated profile since quite some time and there is no need to enter an email address - let alone a phone number.
+Therefore, by default, user get a dedicated, exclusive profile since quite some time and there is no need to enter an email address - let alone a phone number.

 **Since then, the onboarding is one of the easiest around - you only need to enter a name 🎉**

-Finally removing the legacy "Shared Profile" options is the next logical step - it makes the app clearer and easier to support, freeing up developer mind space to to much more impactful things - as multi relay, channels and calls.
+Finally removing the legacy options is the next logical step - it makes the app clearer and easier to support, freeing up developer mind space to to much more impactful things - as multi relay, channels and calls.